jkerai1/Scrummage/installation/Readme.md

 *Test query: jack johnson*

+**Library Genesis Search**
+Library Genesis is a website where people can download textbooks and other publications that normally cost money for free.
+This plugin requires no API keys and works by performing a search against the http://gen.lib.rus.ec site.

+*Test query: python*

 **Pinterest Search**
 This task requires an API key, and works by performing a search against the pinterest.com site.
 There are 2 kinds of search options available, represented by 2 options in the web application: